MBreece89/Classic-Arcade-Game/arcade-game/README.md

 - [Contributing](#contributing)

 ## Instructions
+To run the game, open the index.html in a browser.
 To play the game, the player must reach the other side of the road.
+Use the arrow keys to move up, down left and right.
 If the player reaches the other side 5 times, the level advances and the enemies become faster.

 Use this [rubric](https://review.udacity.com/#!/rubrics/15/view) for self-checking your submission.